- We advise you to exercise a high degree of caution in Papua New Guinea (PNG) because of the high levels of serious crime.

 - Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

-- Crime rates are high, particularly in the capital Port Moresby and in Lae, Mt Hagen and other parts of the Highland provinces.
+- Crime rates are high, particularly in the capital Port Moresby, Lae, Mt Hagen, and other parts of the Highland provinces.
 The violent attack on a trekking party in September 2013 demonstrates that serious crimes can occur in any part of the country.
 See under Crime for more information.